 Essex is already committed to working with UCU and the other trade unions on many of the dispute issues and will continue to do so regardless of the ballot outcome.
 If there is industrial action, we will work to mitigate the impact of this on our students wherever possible; this has been a difficult year for both staff and students and navigating the pandemic continues to challenge us all.

-Director of People and Culture, University of Essex
+People and Culture, University of Essex

 Alix Langley joined Essex in September 2021 as the Director of People & Culture.
 People & Culture includes the Employee Relations and Reward team, Workplace Health & Safety and Wellbeing, Organisational Development and Inclusion, who deliver services to staff and students and are responsible for the People Supporting Strategy to 2025.